-The vacuum fluorescent (VF) display located in the odometer area displays the word "door" as an indication of a door ajar or door not completely closed.
+The vacuum fluorescent (VF) display located in the odometer area will display the word "door" as an indication of a door ajar or not completely closed.
 When the vehicle is not moving and the door is ajar or not completely closed, the VF display will show the word "door."

-If any other active warnings including "GATE", "GAS-CAP", "NOFUSE", or "ESPOFF" are present, they will be shown in the VF display and will also continue to cycle.
-If the vehicle is moving, three single chimes will occur (One chime for each complete display cycle (three cycles total).
+If any other active warnings including "gATE", "gAS-CAP", "noFUSE", "CHANgE OIL", or "ESPOFF" are present, they will be shown in the VF display and will also continue to cycle.
+If the vehicle is moving, three single chimes will occur, one chime for each complete display cycle (three cycles total).
 After this, the display will continue to cycle only (no chimes).